Zombie (The Cranberries song): Production and release

-Knowing of the song's potential, the Cranberries wanted "Zombie" to be lead single in advance of the album No Need to Argue.
-Former manager Allen Kovac stated that Island Records urged them not to release the "politically urgent" song as a single, and that O'Riordan had ripped up a $1-million cheque the label offered her to work on another song.
+Knowing its potential, the Cranberries wanted "Zombie" to be the lead single for their album No Need to Argue.
+Their former manager, Allen Kovac, said that Island Records urged them not to release the "politically urgent" song as a single, and that O'Riordan had ripped up a $1-million cheque the label offered her to work on another song.
 "Dolores was a very small, fragile person, but very opinionated," said Kovac.
 "Her belief was that she was an international artist and she wanted to break the rest of the world, and 'Zombie' was part of that evolution.
 She felt the need to expand beyond 'I love you, you love me' and write about what was happening in Ireland at the time", he said.
-Island Records and management also claimed that the song was "too controversial, you might not get played on the radio".
+Island Records and management also said "Zombie" was "too controversial, you might not get played on the radio".
 Hogan added that the label were not expecting a lead single sounding different from the band's output "instead of coming out with another 'Linger' or 'Dreams'".
 Lawler recalled arguing to the record label that during the year the band had played "Zombie" in concert, "for a new song that the audience hadn't heard before, they really reacted to it", which was "a sign that it's a catchy song.
 People like it.
 It has to work.”
 Over time, "[w]e pushed and pushed and eventually they decided to release it", he said.
-By the time the single for "Zombie" was released on 19 September 1994, as well as its parent album No Need to Argue the following month, with an accompanying music video for the song in heavy rotation on MTV, the Cranberries were catapulted to international stardom.
-Shortly after the song and video came out, ideological beliefs came rushing to the forefront of local newspapers, criticizing O'Riordan for "writing about the Troubles"; of these comments, she "knew that would be the angle of the song, because it was controversial".
+By the time the single for "Zombie" was released on 19 September 1994, as well as its parent album No Need to Argue the following month, with a music video in heavy rotation on MTV, the Cranberries were catapulted to international stardom.
+Shortly after, ideological beliefs came rushing to the forefront of local newspapers, criticising O'Riordan for writing about the Troubles.
+O'Riordan said she "knew that would be the angle of the song, because it was controversial".
 Assessing the cultural impact of their song, Hogan responded: "Because of this song, people thought we were a political band. ...
 Far from it.
 Dolores always wrote from the heart".
 O'Riordan would later state, "If I think something, I have to say it.
 And I really don't care what anybody thinks, you know?".
 NPRs Andrew Limbong, speaking after O'Riordan's death in 2018, said "even though it was a political song, it wasn't necessarily politics she was interested in writing about".
 O'Riordan said, "I just cannot accept children being slaughtered at the hands of political violence", and hoped that "it might make people reflect a bit on our society and what we've become."